Argos (retailer): History

+In January 2015, Argos took over the rights to sell the Cherokee clothing line from Tesco; however, this was phased out in 2017 in favour of Sainsbury's own Tu brand of clothing.
-In January 2016, the sale of sister company Homebase for £340 million was announced.

-In April 2016, Argos' parent Home Retail Group agreed to a £1.4 billion takeover by Sainsbury's, following a bidding war between the supermarket chain and South African conglomerate Steinhoff International.
+In January 2016, the sale of sister company Homebase for £340 million to Wesfarmers was announced.In April 2016, Argos' parent Home Retail Group agreed to a £1.4 billion takeover by Sainsbury's, following a bidding war between the supermarket chain and South African conglomerate Steinhoff International.
 The acquisition was completed on 2 September 2016.
-A large number of high street and retail park shops were closed, replaced by an Argos outlet in a nearby Sainsbury's shop.
-When Sainsbury's announced in 2020 the closure of most Argos outlets, it was commented that the closure was an admission that its purchase of Argos had been a mistake; "Sainsbury's management clearly did not know how to run Argos and the plan to transplant into spare store space has not worked. ...
+A large number of UK high street and retail park shops were closed, replaced by an Argos outlet in a nearby Sainsbury's shop.
+When Sainsbury's announced in 2020 the closure of most Argos outlets in the UK, it was commented that the closure was an admission that its purchase of Argos had been a mistake; "Sainsbury's management clearly did not know how to run Argos and the plan to transplant into spare store space has not worked. ...
 Argos and Sainsbury's appealed to very different customer segments with little overlap."

-In July 2020, Argos announced that it would be discontinuing production of its printed catalogue after 47 years.

-On 5 November 2020, Sainsbury's announced that it would close 420 Argos standalone outlets by March 2024, leaving about 100; with other measures 3,500 Sainsbury's jobs were to be cut and £600m saved.

-120 standalone Argos stores permanently closed and moved into the nearest Sainsbury's store.
-The measures were reported to be due to changing consumer habits and the growth of online shopping.

-On 19 January 2023, it was announced that Argos would cease its operations in Ireland, including both its online business and its and physical shops, by 24 June 2023.